Sarah Johnson (poet)

 Sarah Johnson (born 1980) is a South African poet.

-Sarah Johnson was born in Cape Town, and has lived there her entire life.
+Sarah Johnson was born in Cape Town.
 She completed her MA in creative writing at the University of Cape Town, and published her first work, a collection of poetry, in 2004.
 Personae was described by Stephen Watson as 'one of the best debut volumes in recent years'.

+After a hiatus of nearly a decade, she began writing again in 2018.

+Personal life

+As of 2018, she lives in Cape Town with her husband and two children.